Cardinal-Cryptography/most/README.md

 ## Deploying contracts

-To deploy the ocntracts on the EVM chain:
+To deploy the contracts on the EVM chain:

 ```bash
 cd eth/
 truffle migrate --reset
 ```

+Open a console:

 ```bash
 truffle console
 ```
+Interact with the deployed contracts instance:

 ```javascript
 let flipper = await Flipper.deployed()